centre-for-humanities-computing/DDB_Tagger/README.md

 For the current prototype, the tagger returns all possible semantic fields associated with a word.
 These are ranked relative to which sense is most 'central' for the word in question.
 To do this, I used a TFIDF vectorizer to find the 'keywords' for each category.

-If a high TFIDF score indicates keyness, then it stands to reason that a low TFIDF score suggests the sense is more central to the semantics of that word. thus, I assume that the lowest TFIDF score for each category tends to correspond to the root or most basic sense of that word.
+If a high TFIDF score indicates keyness, then it stands to reason that a low TFIDF score suggests the sense is more central to the semantics of that word.
+Thus, I assume that the lowest TFIDF score for each category tends to correspond to the root or most basic sense of that word.

 The tagger therefore currently returns a tab seperated file, with the word, Part-of-Speech, and all possible DBO tags, ranked according the following formula: